MOST EPIC AND BEAUTIFUL PLACES IN CHILE TO VISIT

-If you like hiking there are many day hikes to the impressive waterfalls.
-More adventurous can do a climb to the top of Villarrica volcano but you’ll need proper gear for walking in snow and ice.
-In winter it’s a popular place for skiing/snowboarding.
+If you like hiking, there are many day hikes to the impressive waterfalls.
+More adventurous can do a climb to the top of the Villarrica volcano, but you’ll need proper gear for walking in snow and ice.
+In winter, it’s a popular place for skiing/snowboarding.

-Easy to get by bus from Santiago, takes between 9-10 hours.
+It is easy to get by bus from Santiago, and it takes between 9-10 hours.